LONGLISTED FOR THE 2022 NATIONAL BOOK AWARD FOR FICTION

 About the Author

 Alejandro Varela (he/him) is based in New York.
 His work has appeared in The Point magazine, Boston Review, Harper's Magazine, The Rumpus, Joyland Magazine, The Brooklyn Rail, The Offing, Blunderbuss Magazine, Pariahs (an anthology, SFA Press, 2016), the Southampton Review, and The New Republic.
 He is a 2019 Jerome Fellow in Literature and his graduate studies were in public health.
+The Town of Babylon is his first novel; his forthcoming story collection, The People Who Report More Stress, will publish in Spring 2023 by Astra House.

 "The Town of Babylon is a grown up and realistic story that thoughtfully depicts the struggle to find out how to deal with the past when all you want is to move forward." —David Vogel, BuzzFeed